talentdeficit/jsx/README.md

 json has no official comments but this parser allows c/c++ style comments. anywhere whitespace is allowed you can insert comments (both `// ...` and `/* ... */`)

+some particularly irresponsible json emitters leave trailing commas at the end of objects or arrays. **jsx** allows a single trailing comma in input. multiple commas in any posistion or a preceding comma are still errors

 all **jsx** decoder input should be `utf8` encoded binaries. sometimes you get binaries that are almost but not quite valid utf8 whether due to improper escaping or poor encoding. **jsx** replaces invalid codepoints and poorly formed sequences with the